ethereum/web3.py/docs/web3.contract.rst

 However, you may want to be less strict with acceptable values for bytes types.
-This may prove useful if you trust that values coming through are what they are meant to be with respects to the respective ABI.
+This may prove useful if you trust that values coming through are what they are meant to be with respect to the ABI.
 In this case, the automatic padding might be convenient for inferred types.
 For this, you can set the :meth:`w3.strict_bytes_type_checking` flag to ``False``, which is available on the Web3 instance.
 A Web3 instance which has this flag set to ``False`` will have a less strict set of rules on which values are accepted.
 A ``bytes`` type will allow values as